 Here you'll be defining all the webpages and folders you need and how they're organized.

-Review the suggested IA from Web Services.
+Request and review the suggested IA from Web Services.

 If you have minor changes, like changing a few page titles or adding a few pages, then make those changes and go on to Step 3.